 The better solution is to build in safeguards – or, better yet, automatically generate that post description via a template.

 A safeguard could include setting a character limit on the post description field.
-This allows a client to write their own copy, while preventing too much text.
-Automatically generating an excerpt, however, will simply take the decision out of a user’s hands.
+This allows a client to write their own copy while preventing too much text.
+Automatically generating an excerpt, however, will take the decision out of a user’s hands.

 Either way, it’s important to consider what might go wrong when designing and building features.

 Some portions of a WordPress website are difficult (if not impossible) to fully make design decisions for clients.
-In general, this is because the CMS, theme and plugins offer users a number of different choices.
+In general, this is because the CMS, theme, and plugins offer users several different choices.

-A page builder plugin or even the Gutenberg block editor make it possible for a user to drastically change a layout.
-This is one of the down sides of an increasingly visual design process.
+A page builder plugin or even the Gutenberg block editor makes it possible for a user to drastically change a layout.
+This is one of the downsides of an increasingly visual design process.

 Unfortunately, there’s only so much web designers can control here.
 Some page builders let you turn off features for specific user roles, which could be helpful.
 There is also the potential to lock down block editor templates, but it’s not always a realistic option.

 One neat feature of Gutenberg is the ability to define custom color palettes, which can help users make brand-appropriate choices for blocks.
 The same goes for gradients and font sizes.

 Combine these customizations with disabling the ability to choose beyond the options you’ve defined and users can’t go outside of these parameters.
 That means no crazy color combinations or tiny font sizes.

 Not all WordPress software has these capabilities, however.
 If you don’t see any obvious settings for a theme or plugin, check out the documentation.
 Fail that, and it might be worth contacting the author to see if there are any undocumented hooks or filters to help you rein in users.